All Products

 • You cannot perform the chmod or chown operation when OSS volumes are mounted to the root path.
 To perform these operations, modify the mp_umask setting.
 For more information, see How do I manage the permissions related to OSS volume mounting?.

-The following table describes the storage features supported by different ACK clusters.
+The table below describes the storage features supported by different types of ACK clusters.

 ACK Serverless cluster